Rhode Island is the only state that celebrates Victory Day – here’s why

 One thing that has changed about Victory Day: the conflict it recalls is no longer in living memory for the majority of Rhode Islanders.
 Japan’s surrender is now more than 70 years in the past – almost as far from today as the Civil War was from Pearl Harbor.

 And the ranks of those who actually fought the war continue to dwindle.
-The National World War II Museum estimates only about 1,600 Rhode Island veterans who served in the war were still alive as of last year, down from 8,000 in 2010 and 26,000 in 2000.
+The National World War II Museum estimates only about 1,600 Rhode Islanders who served in the war were still alive as of last year, down from 8,000 in 2010 and 26,000 in 2000.

 Ted Nesi (tnesi@wpri.com) is WPRI 12’s politics and business editor and a Target 12 investigative reporter.
 He is a weekly panelist on Newsmakers and hosts Executive Suite.
 Follow him on Twitter and Facebook